Corsica & Sardinia

-From shimmering bays and pristine beaches to sawtooth mountain ridges and dense forests: the dream-team of Corsica/Sardinia showcases staggering geographical diversity.
+From shimmering bays and pristine beaches to sawtooth mountain ridges and dense forests: the dream team of Corsica/Sardinia showcases staggering geographical diversity.
 Add both destinations' perfect mix of quaint hilltop villages and buzzing coastal towns, and it's easy to see how both destinations offer something for everyone.
-Whether you're a daredevil who wouldn't think twice about jumping off a 25m cliff, a beach bum keen to collapse on a snow-white beach or foodie looking to sample local delicacies, you're bound to find your ideal corner of Mediterranean paradise on a Sardinia & Corsica yacht charter
+Whether you're a daredevil who wouldn't think twice about jumping off a 25m cliff, a beach bum keen to collapse on a snow-white beach or a foodie looking to sample local delicacies, you're bound to find your ideal corner of Mediterranean paradise on a Sardinia & Corsica yacht charter

 Day One Embark in Calvi, Corsica

 Your Corsica & Sardinia yacht charter commences from Calvi -famous for its 13th-century citadel and stunning 6-km beach - with a cruise through the Gulf of Girolata.
 Sit back and marvel at the Scandola Nature Reserve, the absolute crown jewel of Corsica.
 Sculpted by water and wind, the steep red-tinged cliffs and secluded coves are simply breathtaking.
 Cap off the drama with a tranquil evening anchored off Girolata, a village backed by verdant hilltops and only accessible on foot or by boat.